portworx/katacoda-scenarios/portworx-install-kubernetes/step2.md

 Update the YAML file with the ip address of node03 and create the deployment.

+**Warning:** Do not change anything else in the px-spec.yaml file provided other than what has been mentioned below.

 # Name: px-etcd
 # Status: Running
 # Node: node03